 4. What Digital Marketing Strategies Will You Focus on for 2019?

-Based on these three digital marketing strategies, what do you need to improve for 2019?
+Based on these three digital marketing strategies and trends, what do you need to improve for 2019?
 Do you want to enhance your customer journey?
 Are you working with influencers to promote your business?
 Could chatbot lead generation be your top lead generation strategy for this year?